pinjoc-labs/back-end/Readme.md

-# CLOB Pinjoc Protocol - Dynamic Lending Protocol
+# CLOB Pinjoc Protocol - fixed rate based on supply and demand
 We are trying to build CLOB Pinjoc Protocol.
-Specifically dynamic lending protocol based on supply and demand.
+Specifically fixed rate lending protocol based on supply and demand.
 This yield rate will be the one that will be traded.

 ## Overview
 A backend service built with Go and PostgreSQL that provides dummy data simulation through APIs to demonstrate a Central Limit Order Book (CLOB) for lending/borrowing operations.
 This service is designed to be consumed by frontend applications to simulate supply-demand based lending protocols.

 ## Purpose
 - Provide dummy data simulation for CLOB testing
-- Demonstrate dynamic yield rate determination based on supply and demand
+- Demonstrate fixed rate yield rate determination based on supply and demand
 - Serve as a mock backend for frontend development and testing
 - Simulate order book management for lending/borrowing operations